Yevgeny Bushmin: Politics and economics

 From 1996 to 1998 Bushmin was First Deputy Head of the State Taxes Service, and from 1998 until 2001 he was Deputy Finance Minister.
 On 20 November 2001 he was appointed to represent Nizhny Novgorod Oblast in the Federation Council of the Federal Assembly.
 He continued as a representative in the Countil for the rest of his life, changing to represent Rostov Oblast on 21 September 2005.
 He served for a time as the chairman of the council's committee on the Budget and Financial Markets.
 Bushmin became vice-speaker and Deputy Chairman of the Federation Council in 2013, replacing Svetlana Orlova in this post.
 In 2014 Bushmin was one of the individuals placed under sanctions by the United States over the annexation of Crimea by the Russian Federation.
 Bushmin had been a key legislator in a March 2014 vote that granted the Russian president powers to occupy Crimea.
 Bushmin, who later described himself as an admirer of the United States, expressed his disappointment at the decision to sanction him.
 During his later career he was also co-chair of the Supervisory Board of the journal Parlamentskaya Gazeta.

 Awards

 Bushmin had received several awards over his career.
 In 2005 he was awarded the Medal of the Order "For Merit to the Fatherland" Second Class.
 On 21 August 2018 he was awarded the Order of Alexander Nevsky "for merit in strengthening Russian statehood, the development of parliamentarism and many years of conscientious work".
-He had also been awarded the P. A. Stolypin Medal Second Class on 24 July 2017.
+He had also been awarded the Stolypin Medal Second Class on 24 July 2017.
 He received the Order of Honour on 19 October 2013.
 He had also received the Medal "For the Return of Crimea", which he later recalled was one of the awards that he was most proud of, particularly as he cited it as a reason for his inclusion in US sanctions.